jackiekazil/mesa/docs/intro-tutorial.rst

             for i in range(self.num_agents):
                 a = MoneyAgent(i)

-Then, we need to call this function when the object is initciated.
+Then, we need to call this function when the object is initiated.

 .. code-block:: python